-For economic post-combustion CO2 capture, a high CO2 permeance (> 1,000 GPU) along with good CO2/N2 selectivity (> 20) are desirable for membrane-based systems.33 In addition, process constraints, such as the low feed pressure (ca. 1 bar), high volume, and low CO2 concentration (15-16%) of flue gas as well as a high CO2 removal requirement (50-90%) further challenge the development of viable membrane designs.35 Compression of flue gas to high pressures to assist membrane permeation should be avoided to conserve the energy cost of such unit processes.
-For example, ~20% of the produced energy of power plants would be consumed when compressing the feed to a pressure of 5 bar.33 To demonstrate the potential of our approach in a complete TFC membrane assembly for post-combustion CO2 capture, an integrated TFC membrane was fabricated by growing a polymeric selective layer onto the crosslinked PDMS&MOF gutter layer via a continuous assembly of polymer (CAP) nanotechnology (Figure 2a).
+For economic post-combustion CO2 capture, a high CO2 permeance (> 1,000 GPU) along with good CO2/N2 selectivity (> 20) are desirable for membrane-based systems.34 In addition, process constraints, such as the low feed pressure (ca. 1 bar), high volume, and low CO2 concentration (15-16%) of flue gas as well as a high CO2 removal requirement (50-90%) further challenge the development of viable membrane designs.36 Compression of flue gas to high pressures to assist membrane permeation should be avoided to conserve the energy cost of such unit processes.
+For example, ~20% of the produced energy of power plants would be consumed when compressing the feed to a pressure of 5 bar.34 To demonstrate the potential of our approach in a complete TFC membrane assembly for post-combustion CO2 capture, an integrated TFC membrane was fabricated by growing a polymeric selective layer onto the crosslinked PDMS&MOF gutter layer via a continuous assembly of polymer (CAP) nanotechnology (Figure 2a).
 The resultant composite membrane was then cut using a focused ion beam (FIB) and the cross-section was imaged using TEM to reveal the morphology of the individual layers (Figure 2, c and d).
 From this analysis, the thickness of the selective layer is determined to be ~54 nm, agreeing well with SEM measurements (Figure 2b).

-In single gas separation tests, the resultant TFC membranes exhibited a CO2 permeance of 1,990 GPU with a CO2/N2 ideal selectivity of

-39 at 35 °C feed pressure of 1 bar, positioning this membrane well inside the target characteristics for post-combustion CO2 capture (Figure 4, e and f, Table 1).
+In single gas separation tests, the resultant TFC membranes exhibited a CO2 permeance of 1,990 GPU with a CO2/N2 ideal selectivity of 39 at 35 °C feed pressure of 1 bar, positioning this membrane well inside the target characteristics for post-combustion CO2 capture (Figure 4, e and f, Table 1).
 Significantly, the prepared TFC membrane maintains such separation performance under a broad feed pressure range between 0.5-4.0 bar.
-To the best of our knowledge, this is the highest level of CO2 permeance yet reported for a flexible composite membrane employing a PDMS-based gutter layer.
-Such dramatic increase in gas permeance is attributed to the decrease in gas permeation resistance of the gutter layer via the amorphous MOF nanosheets incorporation.13 Comparing this performance with TFC membranes incorporating a pristine PDMS gutter layer (1260 GPU, Entry 2, Table 1),6 reveals a 58% increase in CO2 permeance while maintaining a similar CO2/N2 selectivity, corresponding to a ~30% decrease in capture cost (~US\$22 vs. ~US\$31, Figure S23).
-In addition, such a capture cost of this newly designed membrane is much lower than those of state-ofthe-art TFC membranes (Figure S23).
+Such dramatic increase in gas permeance is attributed to the decrease in gas permeation resistance of the gutter layer via the amorphous MOF nanosheets incorporation.13 Comparing this performance with TFC membranes incorporating a pristine PDMS gutter layer (1260 GPU, Entry 2, Table 1),6 reveals a 58% increase in CO2 permeance while maintaining a similar CO2/N2 selectivity, corresponding to a ~30% decrease in capture cost (~US\$22 vs. ~US\$31, Figure S24).
+In addition, such a capture cost of this newly designed membrane is much lower than those of state-of-the-art TFC membranes (Figure S24).
 To further validate this design, the fabricated TFC membranes were also examined in a mixed gas separation (CO2/N2=10/90) scenario.
 Due to the lower CO2 concentration and diffusion, a lower CO2 permeance of 1280 GPU and CO2/N2 permselectivity of 24 was observed, in line with expectations (Figure 6f and Entry 12, Table 1).
 Such performance maintains compliance with the economic requirements for post-combustion CO2 capture, highlighting the excellent potential of this technology for industrial TFC membrane development.